Another Chance (Roger Sanchez song)

 "Another Chance" is a song by American house producer and DJ Roger Sanchez.
 The song is based on a sample of "I Won't Hold You Back" by Toto.
 Released in July 2001 as the second single from Sanchez's debut studio album, First Contact (2001), "Another Chance" became a worldwide hit, peaking at number one in Romania and the United Kingdom and reaching the top 10 in Denmark, Ireland, the Netherlands, Norway, Portugal, and Spain.
+Its accompanying music video was directed by Philippe Andre and depicts a young woman looking for love in the streets of New York City, carrying a huge red plastic heart.

 Background

 In an interview with DJ Mag, Sanchez indicated that it was one of the last tracks he created for his album, thinking that the album needed a "good underground track."
 Sanchez had purchased several vinyl records at a store in Montreal, and one of the records was American rock band Toto's 1982 album Toto IV.
 When exploring sampling ideas for the album, Sanchez came across the hook "If I had another chance tonight" from "I Won't Hold You Back", which he sampled for "Another Chance".